Caatinga: Geography

-The Caatinga covers the interior portion of northeastern Brazil bordering the Atlantic seaboard (save for a fringe of Atlantic Forest), extending across nine states: Maranhão, Piauí, Ceará, Rio Grande do Norte, Paraíba, Pernambuco, Alagoas, Sergipe, Bahia, and parts of Minas Gerais.
+The Caatinga covers the interior portion of northeastern Brazil bordering the Atlantic seaboard (save for a fringe of Atlantic Forest), extending across nine states: Piauí, Ceará, Rio Grande do Norte, Paraíba, Pernambuco, Alagoas, Sergipe, Bahia, and parts of Minas Gerais.
 Altogether, the Caatinga comprises 850,000 km², about 10% of the surface area of Brazil.
 By comparison, it is over nine times the surface area of Portugal, whence came Brazil's early European settlers.

 Located between 3°S 45°W and 17°S 35°W, the Caatinga experiences irregular winds from all directions.
 Rainfall is thus intermittent but intense, totalling 20–80 cm on average.
 Although the climate is typically hot and semi-arid, the Caatinga includes several enclaves of humid tropical forest, with trees 30–35 m tall.

 To the northwest, the Caatinga is bounded by the Maranhão Babaçu forests; to the west and southwest, the Atlantic dry forests and Cerrado savannas; to the east, the humid Atlantic coastal forests; and to the north and northeast, the Atlantic Ocean.